Machine learning techniques in joint default assessment: bounds and estimates

 \subsection{Small portfolio}

-The VaRs using the non parametrical and the four beta binomial models are reported in Table \ref{VaRs}.
+Table \ref{VarBLRs} provides the analytical bounds for the VaR, in the class of all credit portfolio with given marginal default probability $p$, for each model specification.
+The minimum VaR is slightly higher for LR, while all the ML techniques perform similarly.
+This points to the importance of $p$ in determining the aggregate loss, and is a consequence of the fact that LR overestimates the marginal default probability with respect to ML.
+It needs to be confirmed for the high dimension portfolio, where the differences can be more evident.

+We now consider the effect of the second order and higher order moments on joint defaults.
+The $\VaR$s and ESs computed with the four beta binomial or parametrical models are reported in Table \ref{VaRs} that account only for the first and second moments, because the beta parameters do (see Appendix \ref{beta}).
+Table \ref{VaRs} also reports the $\VaR$ and $\ES$ computed with the empirical distribution of $S$, that account for sample higher order moments.

+Compare then the $\VaR$s and ESs obtained for the three ML methods with the $\VaR$ and $\ES$ obtained with LR. {The }${\VaR}${s and }{ES}{s obtained with ML techniques are significantly higher than the ones obtained with LR, independently of whether we look at the emprical or theoretical ones.
+So, when we include correctly the covariates and obligors' dependencies, as ML by definition does, we do not underestimate risk. }This -compared to the bounds- points to the importance of the moments beyond $p$ in determining the aggregate loss.
+It needs to be confirmed for the high dimension portfolio, where the differences can be more evident.

-{Compare first the non parametrical vs the beta VaR for each model in Table \ref {VaRs}.
-For the LR case the beta VaR is always bigger than the non parametrical one, showing that LR is not capable to capture heavy tails.
-This is more evident for $\alpha=0.99$, where the importance of the tails of $Q$ is higher.
-On the contrary, for all the ML techniques the non parametrical VaR is higher that the beta one.
+{Comparing the non parametrical vs the beta $\VaR$ for each model in Table \ref{VaRs}, we obtain the following results.
+For the LR case the beta $\VaR$ is always bigger than the non parametrical one, showing that LR is not capable to capture heavy tails.
+This is more evident for $\alpha =0.99$, where the importance of the tails of $Q$ is higher.
+On the contrary, for all the ML techniques the non parametrical $\VaR$ is higher than the beta one.
 This is in line with the ability of these techniques to capture complex dependencies.
-However, for all the models the non parametrical and beta VaR are close, supporting that the estimates of $p$ and $\rho$ is more important than the parametrical specification of a distribution for $Q_h$.
-This allows us to switch to the beta distribution to work in high dimensions.
+For all the models the non parametrical and beta $\VaR$ are close, something which supports the idea that the estimates of $p$ and $ \rho $ are more important than the higher moments.
+Indeed, only the former determine the beta parameters, while all the moments subsume the non-parametrical specification of a distribution for $Q_{h}$.
+Similar comments can be made for the ESs in Table \ref{VaRs}.
+This result cannot be confirmed on the high dimension portfolio, since we do not use for it the emprical distribution. }

-Compare then the VaRs obtained for the three ML methods with the VaR obtained with LR. {The VaRs obtained with ML techniques are significantly higher that the ML VaR.
-LR underestimates the VaR of the loss if compared to the ML methods.
-So, risk measurement through ML is necessary to include risks due to higher order dependencies among covariates in the estimate of the quantile from the losses. }
+In Table 7 we compare the fit to the non parametrical distribution of $Q_{h}$ , $h=$LR, RF, AB, KNN, of the corresponding beta distribution, using the Kullback-Leibler (KL) distance.

+The conclusion from Table \ref{KL} is that the parametrical pmf is closer to the non parametrical one for the AB technique.
+We therefore focus on AB and the benchmark LR to estimate the $\VaR$ and $\ES$ for the large portfolio.